Mélanie Joly: Minister of Canadian Heritage (2015–2018)

+Minister of Tourism, Official Languages and La Francophonie (2018–2019)

+On August 28, 2018, Joly was named to the tourism, official languages, and La Francophonie portfolio.

+Minister of Economic Development (2019–2021)

 She assumed the position of Minister of Economic Development and Official Languages on December 13, 2019.
 Her mandate was marked by the introduction of separate regional development agencies for Western Canada: Canada Economic Development for the Prairies (PrairieCan) and Canada Economic Development for the Pacific (PacifiCan).

 On June 15, 2021, she introduced Bill C-32 in the House of Commons, an Act to achieve substantive equality of English and French and to strengthen the Official Languages Act.
 The first reform since 1988, Joly's modernization was intended to ensure that the government's broad range of measures in support of official languages responded to and adapted to the challenges faced by these languages in the various regions of the country.

-Minister of Foreign Affairs
+Minister of Foreign Affairs (2021–2025)

 Joly took office as Canada's Minister of Foreign Affairs on October 26, 2021.
-On December 20, 2021, Joly announced that she had tested positive for COVID-19.